souza-dan/lfd_title_generator/README.md

 You can specify different files using the `-t` and `-n` command-line arguments when starting the server.

+To enable scenario generation, use the -s flag when starting the server.
+Ensure the OLLAMA_MODEL environment variable is set to the desired model.

+To enable gemini role descriptions, set GEMMINI_API_KEY.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.